OpenSeizureDetector/BangleSD/README.md

   - The BangleJS Heart rate appears higher than I would see on a Garmin (about 100 bpm rather than 60 bpm).
   - The battery indication is a bit noisy - could do with calculating an averge to reduce noise.
   - There is no feedback about the app state on the watch, no mute function.
+  - Watch battery life is good - 100% to 75% in 10 hours, so should exceed 15 hours target easily.
+  - Please see the current [issues here](https://github.com/OpenSeizureDetector/BangleSD/issues).

 Installation